 EDU 327.
 Assessment in Special Education.
-2.
+(3 semester hours)

 Designed to introduce a variety of assessment techniques to determine its instructional content, procedures, and documentation of student learning.
 Students will demonstrate the ability to conduct individual curriculum-based assessment procedures, interpret results, conduct case studies, and perform individual curriculum-based progress monitoring.
 Fall.

-Prerequisite: Stage I or Exceptional Children minor.
+Prerequisite: Stage I or Exceptional Children minor or residency teachers.

 EDU 328.
 Special Education Methods: General Curriculum.
-3.

-This course is designed to enhance teacher candidate competencies in the organization of effective learning environments and investigates the use of knowledge about cultural, socio-economic and family dynamics to guide instructional or management planning and selection of techniques.
-Teacher candidates gain the knowledge and skills to use systematic, explicit, multi-sensory methods to teach communication skills including reading and written expression.

-Prerequisites: EDU 225 and Stage I or Exceptional Children minor.
+This course is designed to enhance teacher candidate competencies in the organization of effective learning environments and investigates the use of knowledge about cultural, socioeconomic and family dynamics to guide instructional or management planning and selection of techniques.
+Teacher candidates gain the knowledge and skills to use systematic, explicit, multisensory methods to teach communication skills including reading and written expression.
+Prerequisites: EDU 225 and Stage I or Exceptional Children minor or residency teachers.

 EDU 331.
-Teaching Diverse Learners for Lateral Entry Teachers.
-2.
+Teaching Diverse Learners for Residency Teachers.
+(2 semester hours)

-This course is designed to provide lateral entry teachers with the basic principles to work effectively with students who have special learning needs, including those who are culturally diverse, those who have disabilities, and those who are academically advanced.
-Lateral entry teachers will demonstrate that they are able to facilitate the development of inviting, respectful, supportive, and inclusive educational communities.
+This course is designed to provide residency teachers with the basic principles to work effectively with students who have special learning needs, including those who are culturally diverse, those who have disabilities, and those who are academically advanced.
+Residency teachers will demonstrate that they are able to facilitate the development of inviting, respectful, supportive, and inclusive educational communities.
 They will also learn to create collaborative partnerships with families, schools, and communities to promote a positive school culture.
 A survey of literature related to the instruction of diverse learners, including assessment and modes of learning, is covered, and its implications for mainstreamed classroom teaching are discussed.
 An analysis of literature and research on cultural factors of teaching, diverse world cultures, and global issues will also be integrated into the course curriculum.
-Lateral entry teachers will demonstrate knowledge and competency in utilizing the North Carolina Standard Course of Study.
+Residency teachers will demonstrate knowledge and competency in utilizing the North Carolina Standard Course of Study.

-Prerequisite: Restricted to lateral-entry teachers.
+Prerequisite: Restricted to residency teachers or teacher assistant major programs.

 EDU 332.
 Methods of Teaching the Deaf and Hard of Hearing.
-3.

 A study of techniques for instructing deaf and hard of hearing children birth through 12th grade, with an emphasis on birth through kindergarten and upper-level subjects.
 Instructional models found in mainstream settings and residential programs are included.

-Prerequisites: EDU 225 and Stage I or Exceptional Children minor.
+Prerequisites: EDU 225 and Stage I.

 EDU 333.
-Intructional Technology for Lateral Entry Teachers.
-1.
+Intructional Technology for Residency Teachers.